persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-21-python-django-azure-demo.md

 Python Django and MySQL Website serving a simple Demo hosted at Azure App Service which have a free plan as well as plans for scaling up if needed.
 The Website uses DevOps by GitHub Actions + Azure App Service

+<p>Note: Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time will be up to 1 minute.
+A 403 Status code may happen too!</p>

 <a href="https://pso-django-demo.azurewebsites.net" target="_blank" title="Django Website at Azure App Service">Try the demo...</a>

 Django is using the architectural pattern Model-View-Template (MVT) which is a derivation of the pattern Model View Control (MVC)